What is a Mission?

 What are Flier Controls?

-Flier Controls are everything you need to set your Mission up for success and surmount any obstacles along the way, such as adding work items, motions, and people e.g. subject matter experts to break through!
+Flier Controls are everything you need to set your Mission up for success and surmount any obstacles along the way, such as adding business items, motions, and people e.g. subject matter experts to break through!
 Access the Flier Controls tab at any time to make modifications to your Mission.

 What is a motion?